LINCHPIN

 The Cohort Model

-Character forms in community, not in isolation.[5]
-The cohort model — a fixed group of 12–20 participants who progress through the program together — is essential.
+Character forms in community.[5]
+The cohort model (a fixed group of 12–20 participants who progress through the program together) is essential.
 MacIntyre’s insight that virtues are social practices, acquired only within functioning communities, is the theoretical backbone of the cohort design.

 Cohort size: 12–20 participants (large enough for diverse perspectives, small enough for accountability)